 Prandin is a popular oral blood glucose medication that is classified as a meglitinide medication.
 Meglitinide drugs work similarly to sulfonylureas in the effect they have and how they achieve it.
 Prandin and other meglitinide drugs all bind to the same sulfonylurea receptor in beta cells, but at a different part.
 The main difference between the two types of drugs is that meglitinide drugs are faster acting, but wear off quicker than sulfonylurea drugs like Glynase.
 Prandin has few side effects, but users may experience weight gain, diarrhea, or joint pain.

 Thiazolidinediones work similarly to metformin drugs.
 These drugs increase insulin sensitivity inside the body’s tissue.
-One of the most popular drugs in this category is Avandia (generic version is rosiglitazone).
+One of the most popular diabetes drugs in this category is Avandia (generic version is rosiglitazone).

 The side effects of Avandia can be more severe than the other possible drugs.
 Some of the side effects listed for Avandia include shortness of breath, rapid weight gain, chest pain, pain in the arm, sweating, nausea, stomach pain, minor fever, or loss of appetite.

-Januvia, or the generic sitagliptin phosphate, tend to have a slower and less explosive effect compared to the other popular drugs.
+Januvia, or the generic sitagliptin phosphate, tends to have a slower and less explosive effect compared to the other popular drugs.
 Januvia falls under the DPP-4 inhibitors drug category.
 DPP-4 inhibitors increase incretin levels, which then increase insulin secretion to lower blood glucose levels.
 Januvia has a recommended dosage of 100 mg once a day, but the dosage amount will change based on the severity of the condition.

 Side effects of Januvia of rare and often minor.
 These side effects could include: anxiety, blurry vision, cold sweats, cough, body aches, ear congestion, fever, sneezing, sore throat, headache, rapid heartbeat, nausea, an increase of appetite, confusion, shakiness, and several others.
 Very few patients taking Januvia have reported suffering from any of these symptoms, but users should be aware of the possibility.

 Invokana is one of the newer drugs to enter the diabetes medication market, being approved in 2013.
 Invokana is in pill form, taken once a day and is classified as an SGLT2 inhibitor.
-These drugs work differently than another type 2 diabetes medications by targeting the kidneys.
+These drugs work differently than other type 2 diabetes medications by targeting the kidneys.
 SLGT2 inhibitors work by blocking the use of SGLT2 protein, which prevents the kidneys from reabsorbing glucose into the bloodstream.

 Some of the side effects of Invokana and other SGLT2 inhibitors include frequent urination, genital infections, high potassium levels, increased cholesterol, kidney problems, or low blood sugar.